Michael-obeng-git/Global-Careers-Power-BI/README.md

 ### Filters:
 Slicers will allow users to explore data specific to:
-• Cohort: Filter by individual cohorts to monitor specific groups of learners.
+- Cohort: Filter by individual cohorts to monitor specific groups of learners.
-• Track: Filter by track (Power BI or AWS Cloud).
+- Track: Filter by track (Power BI or AWS Cloud).
-• Month: Filter metrics by the month within the 10-week program.
+- Month: Filter metrics by the month within the 10-week program.
-• Week: Filter by specific weeks to analyze performance trends.
+- Week: Filter by specific weeks to analyze performance trends.
-• Learner Status: Filter by learners who are Certified or Not Certified.
+- Learner Status: Filter by learners who are Certified or Not Certified.
-• Program Status: Filter by program completion status (Ongoing or Completed).
+- Program Status: Filter by program completion status (Ongoing or Completed).

 ## Additional Instructions:

 1. Class Attendance:
-o Condition: A learner will be marked as "attended" if they have spent more than 30 minutes in a Zoom session. o This condition will apply to all attendance calculations in both the Overall Performance Metrics and Detailed Learner Insights.
+- Condition: A learner will be marked as "attended" if they have spent more than 30 minutes in a Zoom session.
+- This condition will apply to all attendance calculations in both the Overall Performance Metrics and Detailed Learner Insights.

 2. Data Preparation:
-o Ensure daily attendance records, participation records, lab and quiz grades, and learner status (graduation and certification) are structured and cleaned before importing into Power BI. o Use the daily attendance directories to track attendance compliance with the condition of “attended” being over 30 minutes per session. o Aggregate weekly lab and quiz scores to provide averages and totals for both detailed learner insights and cohort-level performance analysis.
+o Ensure daily attendance records, participation records, lab and quiz grades, and learner status (graduation and certification) are structured and cleaned before importing into Power BI.
+- Use the daily attendance directories to track attendance compliance with the condition of “attended” being over 30 minutes per session.
+- Aggregate weekly lab and quiz scores to provide averages and totals for both detailed learner insights and cohort-level performance analysis.

 3. Modeling and DAX:
-o Use DAX formulas to calculate averages, attendance percentages, and track certification and graduation rates dynamically. o Ensure relationships between attendance, participation, labs, quizzes, and learner status tables are properly defined.
+- Use DAX formulas to calculate averages, attendance percentages, and track certification and graduation rates dynamically.
+- Ensure relationships between attendance, participation, labs, quizzes, and learner status tables are properly defined.